arc-language/arc-lang/parser/PACKAGE.md

 	// EnterReferenceType is called when entering the referenceType production.
 	EnterReferenceType(c *ReferenceTypeContext)

-	// EnterVectorType is called when entering the vectorType production.
+	// EnterArrayType is called when entering the arrayType production.
-	EnterVectorType(c *VectorTypeContext)
+	EnterArrayType(c *ArrayTypeContext)

-	// EnterMapType is called when entering the mapType production.
+	// EnterArraySize is called when entering the arraySize production.
-	EnterMapType(c *MapTypeContext)
+	EnterArraySize(c *ArraySizeContext)

 	// EnterBlock is called when entering the block production.
 	EnterBlock(c *BlockContext)